 For many houses, the layout and design of their roof, as well as the materials used, are fairly common.
-Roofs can be a huge source of pain for homeowners as well, where sticks and leaves can get on them, and leaks can cause expensive repairs.
-For the most part, a roof is a roof and you won’t see much variation between homes.
-However, a new kind of roof is starting to become more and more prevalent wih modern homes: the green roof.
+Green roofs can be a huge source of pain for homeowners as well, where sticks and leaves can get on them, and leaks can cause expensive repairs.
+For the most part, a roof is a roof and you won’t see many variations between homes.
+However, a new kind of roof is starting to become more and more prevalent in modern homes: the green roof.

-Today, we’re going to discuss what exactly a green roof is and why your next home should incorporate one.
+Today, we’re going to discuss exactly what it is and why your next home should incorporate one.

-A green roof (otherwise known as a living roof), is a roof that is partially or completely covered in vegetation, planted over a waterproof membrane.
+Green roofs (otherwise known as living roof), are a roof that is partially or completely covered in vegetation, planted over a waterproof membrane.
 These roofs can also contain drainage and irrigation systems.

-Green roofs provide several benefits, including absorbing rainwater, providing thermal properties that can help reduce bills, and create a habitat for wildlife (for those used on large buildings in cities), as well as look aesthetically pleasing.
+Green roofs provide several benefits, including absorbing rainwater, providing thermal properties that can help reduce bills, and creating a habitat for wildlife (for those used on large buildings in cities), as well as looking aesthetically pleasing.

-Let’s break these benefits down so you can truly see the benefits of the green roof.
+Let’s break these benefits down so you can truly see the benefits of the living roof.

-Green roofs can be extremely beneficial to not only the homeowners themselves but also the community.
-Green roofs help to delay the time that runoff occurs by absorbing the majority of rainwater, meaning that green roofs can assist in reducing the volume of overflows in a combined sewer system.
+Having a sustainable roof can be extremely beneficial to not only the homeowners themselves but also the community.
+Green roofs can help to delay the time that runoff occurs by absorbing the majority of rainwater, meaning that green roofs can assist in reducing the volume of overflows in a combined sewer system.
 Imagine never having to worry about a leaky roof while helping keep your community in tip-top shape as well!

 Some green roofs even have the ability to store water for reuse, say for watering plants or cleaning the car.